TACAM R-2: Development

+Uprated armament proposals

+Anti-tank guns

 Proposals were made to rearm them to better counter the new heavily armored Soviet Iosif Stalin tanks.
 Guns proposed included the Romanian-built 75 mm Reşiţa Model 1943 anti-tank gun or the German 88 mm gun, but nothing was done before Romanian pro-Axis leader Ion Antonescu was overthrown in August 1944, making the country defect to the Allied powers.

 Another similar proposal suggested installing a Romanian-produced 88 mm anti-tank gun, based on the Romanian license-produced 75 mm Vickers Model 1931, on the R-2 chassis.
 A June 1944 report compares this Romanian gun to a German 88 mm Flak gun; the Romanian gun performed better in terms of rounds per minute (25 compared to 20 of the German gun), combat weight (4,5 t compared to 7,5 t of the German gun) and traveling weight (4,5 t compared to 5 t of the German gun).
 In other aspects, the two guns were similar.
 In the short time remaining before Romania was overrun by the Red Army, at least four such 88 mm guns are known to have been produced.
 The same June 1944 report stated that a model adapted for mounting on the R-2 chassis was urgently needed, and estimated that it could be built in 3 to 4 weeks.
 Currently, it is unknown whether this proposal was materialized.

+Flamethrower

+Besides the proposed more capable anti-tank guns, Mark Axworthy also mentions a proposal to convert the remaining chassis into flamethrower vehicles to better counter new Soviet heavy tanks.
+No such vehicle is known to have been constructed, but the Romanians built a different flamethrower vehicle around spring 1943, in the early development phase of the Mareșal tank destroyer.